 J-Term Seminar: Mediterranean Basin

-IAU’s Mediterranean Basin January Term Traveling Seminar is designed for students interested in an academic and cultural experience in Greece, Italy and France.
+IAU’s Mediterranean Basin January Term Traveling Seminar is designed for students interested in an academic and cultural experience in Greece and Italy.
 Students build visual literacy in the history of art and archaeology as well as examine

 Please note: IAU reserves the right to cancel programs due to low enrollment.
 Itineraries are tentative and subject to change at the discretion of IAU.
 Students should consult with an IAU advisor prior to purchasing their flights.